CreaturePhil/Showdown-Boilerplate/README.md

 * Single Process Hack for improve performance.
 * Up-to-date with [Pokemon Showdown][1]'s latest features.
 * Money (bucks) system for winning tournaments.
+* Profile command to check to see when the user's last online, their money, etc.
+* A bunch of useful commands like /away, /hide, /poof, etc.

 _Under Construction_